TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 As you just saw, you can provide a `buildContext` function to `createSafeActionClient` function.

-You can also provide:
+You **can** also provide:
-1. A custom logger function for server errors.
-By default, they'll be logged via `console.error` (on the server, obviously), but this is configurable;
+1. A custom logger function for server errors, that has the error object `e` as argument.
+By default, they'll be logged via `console.error` (on the server, obviously), but this is configurable.
-2. A boolean key called `unmaskServerError`.
-When this is set to true, it will pass the actual error message to the client, instead of a generic one, when an error occurs in the server action body.
+2. A Promise called `handleServerErrorFunction`, that has the error object `e` as argument, and returns a response object with a `serverError` key.
+When this option is provided, the client lets you handle server errors in a custom way.
+So, if an error occurs on the server, instead of returning a default message to the client, the custom logic of this function will be used to build the response object.

 ```typescript
 // src/lib/safe-action.ts